BIH-MI/opt/README.md

 # ORCHESTRA Pseudonymization Tool

-> Developed in the ORCHESTRA EU-project as part of Europe's rapid response to the COVID-19 pandemic, the ORCHESTRA Pseudonymization Tool (OPT) is a pragmatic tool for pseudonymizing subject
+> Developed in the ORCHESTRA project as part of the EU's rapid response to the COVID-19 pandemic, the ORCHESTRA Pseudonymization Tool (OPT) is a pragmatic software for pseudonymizing subject
 > and sample data.
 Designed for rapid deployment, the OPT has minimal technical requirements and needs no installation.
-Just like for the usage, the setup does not require any technical
+Its use and setup do not require any technical
 > expertise.
-It supports also both single and multi-site use without worrying about pseudonym duplication.
-The tool is available as open source for unlimited use and customization.
+It supports also both single and multi-site scenarios while handling pseudonym duplication.

 ---

 ## Prerequisites

-For using the OPT you only need Microsoft Excel (preferred) or LibreOffice Calc.
+The OPT uses a runtime environment that is available virtually everywhere without further technical setups: spreadsheet software in the form of Microsoft Excel (preferred) or LibreOffice Calc.
-If you do not have both installed on your computer, you can easily download [LibreOffice](https://de.libreoffice.org/download/download/) for free.
+If you do not have any of them installed on your computer, you can download [LibreOffice](https://de.libreoffice.org/download/download/) for free.
 Please make sure that macros are enabled.

 ## Launching

-After downloading, the tool must be configured according to the context of use.
-This must be done initially before the first use.
+After downloading the OPT, it must be configured according to its context of use.
+This must be done initially before the first patients or samples are registered.
 After the first use, it is strongly recommended not to change the configuration anymore.

 ## Features

-The OPT was built to allow non-technical personell in medical research perform simple patient and sample data pseudonymization.
-We tried to achieve a very low threshold of technical prerequisites by using spreadsheet applications, which in most cases, is already avaible anywhere.
+The main functionalities of the OPT are the management of the identities of patients or study participants as well as biosamples for medical research projects and the generation and management of secure pseudonyms.

-* No installation
+* No installation needed
-* Rapid rollout
+* Suitable for rapid rollout
 * Easy to set up and use
 * Pseudonymization of subject and sample data
-* Management of pseudonymized data
+* Management of pseudonyms
-* Record Linkage
+* Simple record linkage mechanisms
-* Label generator (with optional DataMatrix, QR or Barcode)
+* Generation of biosample labels (with optional DataMatrix, QR or Barcode)
-* High adaptability and flexibility
+* Highly configurable

 ## Screenshot

 ![Screenshot](development/documentation/overview.png)

 ![Screenshot](development/documentation/labels.png)

 ## Quick start guide

-To use the tool, you must first download it from the repository.
-For this purpose, we have created the "Release" folder in this GitHub repository.
+To use the OPT, you need to first download it from the "Release" folder in this GitHub repository.
-This folder contains an "opt-excel-bundle" and an "opt-libreoffice-bundle".
+The folder contains an "opt-excel-bundle" and an "opt-libreoffice-bundle", which you can use according to your environment.
-Everything you need is in here, you don't need the other stuff!
-Please download the repository and choose the bundle version you need.
+No further files are needed.
 The structure of the bundles is as follows:

         opt-excel-bundle / opt-libreoffice-bundle